The Bankrate promise

 Once you’ve chosen your loan type, decided on an amount to borrow, selected your lender and gotten the documents ready, it’s time to apply.

 This process usually doesn’t take too long, but it’s essential to carefully review the application and loan documents.
 Read the fine print before signing anything to make sure you understand how your loan and its repayment will work.

 If all goes well, the lender will approve your loan, and you’ll receive your funds.

-Unsecured business loans are a useful way for businesses to get funding.
+Unsecured small business loans are a useful way for businesses to get funding.
 Follow these steps, and you can be sure to get a loan that will help your company.
 Just make sure you try to shop around and compare lenders to get the best possible deal.

 Frequently asked questions